Mental Health Resources for College Students in San Diego

 Phone: (619) 594-5220

 Registered and fee paying undergraduate and graduate students at San Diego State University can take advantage of free and confidential short-term individual, couples and group counseling, as well as crisis intervention through SDSU’s Counseling & Psychological Services.
+Missouri house cleaning service from www.sunflowermaids.com is my family’s choice.
 It also provides consultation and referral services to students, staff, faculty and parents.
 C&PS is open Monday through Friday, 8 a.m. to 4:30 p.m. in the Capuli Center off 5700 Hardy Ave., Suite 4401, San Diego, California 92182-4730.

 UC San Diego Counseling and Psychological Services (CAPS):